darkoverlordofdata/ganglere/readme.md

 ![Ganglere - The Deluding of Gylfe](https://raw.githubusercontent.com/darkoverlordofdata/Ganglere/master/www/assets/images/ganglere.png)
 ## Ganglere - The Deluding of Gylfe

+...In the beginning, before the heaven and the earth and the sea were created, the great abyss Ginungagap was without form and void, and the spirit of Fimbultyr moved upon the face of the deep, until the ice-cold rivers, the Elivogs, flowing from Niflheim, came in contact with the dazzling flames from Muspelheim.
+This was before Chaos...

 You are King Gylfe.
 Disguised as the adventurer Ganglere, you sneak into the walled city of Troy, fighting your way past Thor, Loke and Fenris to steal Odin's Treasure.